znrm/dots/README.md

 }
 ```

+Unfortunately, vector normalization, primarily used for finding directional unit vectors, has no suitable alternative.
+Using the L<sup>1</sup> distance (taxicab distance) is a visibly poor substitute, and other, more suitable approximation such as Taylor polynomial expansions of the square root do not perform better in JavaScript than `Math.sqrt` or `Math.hypot`.

 ### Future Directions

+Future updates will prioritize the following:

+- Improve interface and event handlers for mobile compatibility.
 - Rewriting certain portions in Web Assembly for potential performance improvements.
 - An interface for non-interactive simulations to be calculated in advance.
 - Flexibility for users to decide how and what particles to make.

+**Feel free to reach out for any questions, requests, or contributions!**